mehta-lab/reconstruct-order/README.md

 numpy
 cv2

-If you are running ReconstructOrder on fry2, it is recommended to run it in a Docker container.
+If you are running ReconstructOrder on a compute node (e.g., fry2@czbiohub), it is recommended to run it in a Docker container.
 Docker is the virtual environment with all the required libraries pre-installed so you can run your copy of ReconstructOrder without recreating the environment.
 ReconstructOrder can be run inside the imaging Docker container that has been built on fry2.